Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/amazonWebServiceAccounts.md

 ### Data Collection
-Once AWS account is added to the cloud account under the Cloudneeti License, it requires about 5 minutes for the data to be collected and processed,before they can be displayed in Cloudneeti dashboards.
+Once the AWS account is added to the cloud account under the Cloudneeti License, it requires about 5 minutes for the data to be collected and processed,before they can be displayed in Cloudneeti dashboards.

 1. Select **Dashboard** on the menu
 2. Review the data on dashboard